CLCStriders/striders/_posts/2020-09-23-annual-award-winners-2019-20.md

   - Awards
 ---

 As it was sadly not possible to hold our annual awards ceremony event this year, the Committee decided to present the awards by video.
-There are some fantastic achievements from the past year (and a bit) to celebrate
+There are some fantastic achievements from the past year (and a bit) to celebrate.

 It is therefore an absolute pleasure to present the CLC Striders 2020 Awards Ceremony video, kindly put together by the fantastic Joel Freeland.
 You can watch the ceremony on the [Club’s YouTube channel](https://youtu.be/nZ5L9UW27Uo).